(seated in center)

 When runs were at a premium in the late 1960s into the 1970s, at least the games were a lot quicker.
 Back then, if a game lasted 3 hours, that seemed notably long.
 Today a 3-hour game seems briskly played in comparison to the norm.

 There is no doubt that advanced technology to help a pitcher develop has jumped ahead in leaps and bounds from even just a few years ago.
-Still, one of the worst-kept secrets in baseball is the use of extremely sticky substances by pitchers to allow them to impart unprecedented spin on the baseball.
+Still, one of the worst-kept secrets in baseball is the use of highly sticky substances by pitchers to impart unprecedented spin on the baseball.
 This leads to pitches that look more like a wiffleball pitch than a baseball one.
 The effect on pitching has been compared to how players cheating with steroids inflated hitting numbers.

 Before Manfred and MLB consider radical changes to the game of baseball, there should be a serious attempt made to regulate the substances pitchers use.
 What would make sense would be to legalize moderately tacky substances that enhance grip without allowing pitchers to put superhuman spin onto a ball.
 Rosin and suntan lotion is an example of what might be allowable.
 Anything beyond that has to be strictly prohibited, and the rules have to be enforced.
 People need to be punished for breaking them.